Swetha Purba was in shock after learning she had gestational diabetes mellitus (GDM) in her first pregnancy.

 Details: 7pm-8.30pm, Thursday, March 25, 2021.

-Visit here for a Fact Sheet on Gestational Diabetes Mellitus.
+Visit here for information on Gestational Diabetes Mellitus.

 For inquiries please email firstname.lastname@example.org or call Sumathy Ravi: 0433 211 343.